 All routine inspections should be performed on an unannounced basis, except as noted in IMC 2800.
 The inspector may choose to inform the licensee of his or her presence after performing initial observations of licensee operations or performance of an initial walk-through, under certain circumstances.
-Such activities may include checking locked doors to buildings, use/storage areas or vehicles and trailers.
-The inspector ensure that will not jeopardize their personal safety or that of licensee employees or create a safety or security problem for the licensee.
+Such activities may include checking locked doors to buildings, use/storage areas, or vehicles and trailers.
+The inspector should avoid any actions that could result in a response by licensee security personnel or the local law enforcement agency (LLEA).
+Inspectors must also ensure that their inspection activities will not jeopardize their personal safety or that of licensee employees or create a safety or security problem for the licensee.
 Although an inspector may believe that he or she has entered the security zone undetected or unchallenged, there may be monitored sensors or cameras that detect the unauthorized entry and result in an armed response.
 Furthermore, there may be consequences for the licensee if LLEA responds to a false alarm, including fines assessed to the licensee.
 If the inspector believes that he or she has entered a licensee security zone without detection or has obtained unescorted access to category 1 or 2 quantities of radioactive material, licensee management must be immediately notified, while attempting to maintain surveillance over the area or material.
 In addition, such initial observations or walk-through activities should not be aimed at testing alarm systems or LLEA response.

-When licensed activities cross jurisdictions, or licensee activities demonstrating compliance with portions of Part 37 take place outside the Region’s jurisdiction, Regional management coordinate with the other Region or Agreement State to ensure each regulatory authority is aware of inspection effort, scope, and results.
+When licensed activities cross jurisdictions, or licensee activities demonstrating compliance with portions of Part 37 take place outside the Region’s jurisdiction, Regional management should coordinate with the other Region or Agreement State to ensure each regulatory authority is aware of inspection effort, scope, and results.
 The scope and scheduling of reciprocity inspections and inspections of temporary job sites or field offices should be consistent with IMC 2800 and IMC 1220.

 Inspections of temporary job sites or field offices may not encompass the full implementation of Part 37 - for example, trustworthiness and reliability determinations that have been performed by the human resources department that is located in another jurisdiction.
 Inspection results should document what was inspected with enough detail that the responsible Region or Agreement State program may include in a future inspection those functions which the inspector is unable to verify in order to ensure complete implementation of Part 37.